Short breaks policy

 A child 'in need' also has an allocated social worker and is defined as: 'a child who is disabled or whose vulnerability is such that they are unlikely to reach or maintain a satisfactory level of health and development, or their health and development will be significantly impaired without the provision of services. (section 17 of the Children Act 1989)'

-Short breaks commissioning plan
+Targeted short breaks commissioning plan

 Short breaks services statement and eligibility criteria